Pagurus longicarpus

 Range and Florida Relevance

 Pagurus longicarpus is one of the most abundant and widespread small hermit crabs in the western Atlantic, ranging from Nova Scotia south to Colombia.
 It is common throughout Florida's coastal waters on both the Atlantic and Gulf coasts, found in shallow marine and estuarine habitats from rocky intertidal zones to sandy and muddy subtidal bottoms.
 In Florida, it is frequently encountered in seagrass beds, tidal flats, and shallow bays and is often the most numerically dominant hermit crab in nearshore marine habitats.
-It belongs to family Paguridae (right-handed hermit crabs), where the right cheliped is larger than the left.

 Habitat